nshawn4675/nshawn4675.github.io/_posts/2020-07-18-Course-Schedule-II.md

 layout: post
 title:  "[LeetCode July Challange]Day18-Course Schedule II"
 date:   2020-07-18 00:00:00 +0800
-categories: jekyll update
+categories: LeetCode
-tags: LeetCode
+tags: [Depth-First-Search, Breadth-First-Search, Graph, Topological Sort, C++]
 ---
 There are a total of *n* courses you have to take, labeled from **0** to **n-1**.